Using your iPhone to take Better Photos

 2) Darken or lighten the image with one touch

-The iPhone has a great feature where when you’re looking at a scene, if you use your fingertip to touch a dark area, it gets brighter, or if you touch a bright area, it gets darker.
+The iPhone has a great feature where when you’re looking at a scene if you use your fingertip to touch a dark area, it gets brighter, or if you touch a bright area, it gets darker.
 This is a great way to brighten up shadows to show something that is in the dark, or to darken down something that is far too bright.
 Caution – it may cause other parts of the scene to get too bright or too dark, but if you’re focusing on something specific, it helps to bring that specific thing more in focus.

-3) Macro focus
+3) Macro focus + Portrait Mode

 Coastline of Western Sicily, taken with iPhone: